The Ethics of AI in University Examinations: Balancing Innovation and Integrity

 A quote card discussing the future of AI and integrity in education.

 By balancing innovation with integrity, you can use AI to do more than just pass.
 You can use it to truly master your field.
-The tools aren't going anywhere—it’s how you choose to use them that will define your academic journey.
+The tools are here to stay.
+How you choose to use them will define your academic career.